 Compare the expected contents with the actual contents of the temporary directory.
+An AssertionError will be raised if they are not the same.

 - expected A sequence of strings containing the paths expected in the directory.
 These paths should be forward-slash separated and relative to the root of the temporary directory. - path The path to use as the root for the comparison, relative to the root of the temporary directory.
 This can either be: - A tuple of strings, making up the relative path. - A forward-slash separated string.